NOVEL-IN-PROGRESS

 Albin took her basket, and they started off.

 "You follow from behind.
 Hear?" he added.
-"So, them Creole women down at the fish stalls don't say nothin' about you coming alongside."
+"So, them Creole women down at the fish stalls don't say nothin' about you coming alongside a black man."

 Alban went on whistling as Severine fell back a few paces.

 There, at the fish shack, with Albin behind the counter, Severine had a good meal with all the fried red potatoes she could eat.
 Alban tossed aside her bruised pears and filled her basket with this and that pulled out from under the counter.
-Severine left with a full basket, a full stomach, and Albin's smile that seemed to follow her.
+Severine left with a full basket, a full stomach, along with Albin's smile that followed.

 6.

-She went across the garden to the kitchen door and found it unlatched.
-She'd never been in the kitchen.
-As she looked about, she again heard faint moans and followed them up the service stairs and down the long corridor to a door.
+Severine crossed the garden to the kitchen door, where she found it unlatched.
+Inside, she looked about and again heard faint moans.
+She followed them up the service stairs and down a long corridor to a polished mahogany door.
 Severine put her ear to it.
 The moans grew louder.
 She opened it.
 There she found Miss Marie sprawled on the carpet.
 Perhaps she'd fallen out of her bed.
 Severine carefully turned the old woman over onto her back.

 "I'm Severine, Madame."